entozoon/movies-of-valour/README.md

-# Lists of Valour
+# Movies of Valour

-A cross-platform app to store lists of things.
+A cross-platform app to store a list of movies.

 ## "How boring"?
-No, not boring..
+No, not boring!

-Do you, like me, have dozens of IMDB tabs open as reminders of films and shows that you might like to watch?
-Well fret ye no more friend, for this will be a simple way to save them conveniently and have them display in a sortable list with imdb ratings, posters, notes and suchlike.
+Do you, like me, have dozens of IMDB tabs open as reminders of films that you might like to watch?
+Well, fret ye no more friend, for this will be a simple way to save them conveniently; displayed in a sortable list with IMDB ratings, posters, notes, DVD release dates and who knows what else!

-NB: Might shift to 'Movies of Valour' with 'Lists of' as a dependency :)

 ## Technologies

+- Firebase
 - Electron.io
 - React.js
-- Firebase

-## When?
+## Is it complete?

 Who knows!
-Like all my tools, I build them from necessity (so, fervently but.. sporadically).
+It's a personal project and, like all my tools, I build them from necessity (so, fervently but.. sporadically).

 ## Installation (dev)